 Sure, you can!
 Being antibacterial doesn’t mean your dog’s shampoo would be useless on all other fronts.
 It’s completely possible that an antibacterial formula cold also provides a shiny coat for your dog.
 In fact, most dog coats would have a great finish with a lot of soothing agents found in such formulas.

 Whether or not you can buy an antibacterial shampoo without prescriptions depends on the ingredients of that shampoo.
 If your desired shampoo is medicated and dangerous, then it certainly won’t be available over the counter.
 So, in that case, you’ll need a prescription.

 With that said, bear in mind that you can easily buy most antibacterial shampoos for your pooch online and without prescription.

 Most manufacturers mention the recommended number of times you should use their shampoo.
 Usually, the recommended frequency is anywhere between twice a week to twice a month.

 However, every case is different.
 So, it’s better if you run your case by the vet.
-A certified professional would be able to suggest a bathing frequency that’s specific for your dog’s case.
+A certified professional would be able to suggest a bathing frequency that’s specific to your dog’s case.
 Do bear in mind that over-bathing can lead to a loss in skin moisture which can dry your dog’s skin.

 Not at all.
 If your dog has an open wound, then you should take it straight to the vet.
 Dog wounds aren’t that simple and you should never take a risk with them.
 There are even wounds that shouldn’t be allowed to close too early.
 So, the best you can do is consult your vet for it.

-With that said, don’t apply any dog antibacterial shampoo, soap, oil or alcohol to the wound unless your vet asks you to.
+With that said, don’t apply any dog antibacterial shampoo, soap, oil, or alcohol to the wound unless your vet asks you to.